KupferLee/GDI_FirstProject/Readme.md

+This is a simple repo to test out and learn for university.

+To get the setup see here:

 ```
                 | (_) |       | |           | |
  _ __ __ _ _   _| |_| |__  ___| |_ __ _ _ __| |_ ___ _ __